Appeals

 If the appeal does not settle, then the person appealing ("Appellant") will have a limited amount of time within which to assemble an Appendix containing all relevant papers from the trial court, and submit that appendix, along with all relevant transcripts and an Opening Brief, to the Nevada Supreme Court.
 If there were lengthy proceedings requiring transcription, the costs just of preparing the Appendix and transcripts can be many thousands of dollars, before the attorney even starts to write the Opening Brief.

-Next, the party against whom the appeal was brought ("Respondent") gets a chance to supplement the Appendix with any additional papers that party feels should have been but were not submitted, and to file a responsive brief, addressing the appellant's arguments and raising any additional arguments believed relevant, in an Answering Brief.
+Next, the party against whom the appeal was brought (“Respondent”) gets a chance to supplement the Appendix with any additional papers that party feels should have been but were not submitted, and to respond to the Appellant’s arguments, and raise any additional arguments believed relevant, in an Answering Brief.

 Finally, the Appellant gets to respond to the Answering Brief, in a final Reply Brief.

-Whether they are ultimately resolved at settlement conference, or on the briefs and appendix, or after oral argument, litigation of an appeal requires meticulous attention to detailed organization and rendition of the facts, comprehensive research into all applicable areas of law, and a thorough and scholarly legal argument.
+Whether they are ultimately resolved at a settlement conference, on the briefs and appendix, or after oral argument, appellate cases require meticulous attention to detailed organization and rendition of the facts, comprehensive research into all applicable areas of law, and a thorough and scholarly legal argument.

 In Carlson v.
 Carlson, 108 Nev.
 358, 832 P.2d 380 (1992), the Nevada Supreme Court reversed, at our urging, a trial court order refusing to set aside a property distribution under NRCP 60(b), where a private pension had been greatly undervalued in the original divorce proceedings.
 The Opinion required our client receive a fair distribution of the community property, and required entry of a QDRO so that our client received the survivorship benefits.